choria-io/website/docs/content/autoagents/watcher_reference/_index.md

 Additional to the `lookup` function we also have `Title` (Title Case A String), `Capitalize` (Same as Title), `ToLower`, `ToUpper`, `StringJoin` (comma joins a list of strings), `Base64Encode` and `Base64Decode`.

-These templates are expanded every time the data is needed so if you reference machine data you can make it dynamic - every time a command, governor etc is needed the template is newly expanded.
+These templates are expanded every time the data is needed so if you reference machine data you can make it dynamic - every time a command, governor, etc is needed the template is newly expanded.

 ### Behavior

 An exec watcher will at *interval* times run the command specified with a few machine specific environment variables set in addition to any set using `environment`.
-Since version 0.11.1 when the interval is not set or set to 0 the the command will run only on transitions.
+When the interval is not set or set to 0 the the command will run only on transitions.

 | Variable               | Description                                                                                    |
 |------------------------|------------------------------------------------------------------------------------------------|